iTCf/anonymi/README.md

 3. At this point AnonyMI can identify the face and ears areas by itself or you can indicate them yourself (see below for the latter procedure).
 To find the face and ears areas press the _Get control points_ button.

-4. Press _Apply_
+4. Press _Apply_.

-After it finishes you will be able to see the anonymized MRI and also to create a 3D render of it to observe the results.
+After it finishes you will be able to see the anonymized MRI and also to create a 3D render of it to observe the results (see below).